 Time is such a precious gift!
 And of course, we want to use it wisely as we plan our homeschool years.

 Our homes should a place of comfort and peace — and we establish the mood in the home.
 We can’t do this if we are frazzled.
 By praying over each choice, and enlisting my husband’s support and encouragement, those activities we choose may not reflect the “latest” available, but they will be those things that are best for our family.

 I need to leave breathing room in my homeschool plans, room for life to happen.
 Some of the most important lessons our children will learn will have nothing to do with academics.
 Training our children in the way they should go takes time — and those “teachable” moments will most likely not be itemized on our things-to-do list.

-Develop a routine.
-A regular routine serves as the tracks that keep the train moving forward.
+A regular routine serves as the tracks that keep the day moving forward.
 A routine is the one organizational tool that can keep us from becoming discouraged, that can help us see progress, that can help us maintain sanity when up to our necks in children, chores, and books!

 One way I have found to combat this problem is to schedule in blocks.
 Computer time is just another block of time — when it’s over, it’s over.
 By prioritizing the things I want to do on the computer, when my block of time is over, I will have already accomplished my most important goals.